 public static <T> boolean addAll(Collection<? super T> c, T... elements);

-Both seems to be doing simple thing, so why they both have different syntax.
+Both seem to be doing a simple thing, so why do they both have different syntax?
 Many of us might wonder.
-In this post, I am trying to demystify the concept around it, which is primarily called PECS (term first coined by Joshua Bloch in his book Effective Java).
+In this post, I am trying to demystify the concept around it, which is primarily called PECS (the term first coined by Joshua Bloch in his book Effective Java).

-In my last post related to java generics, we learned that generics is used for type safety and invariant by nature.
+In my last post related to Java generics, we learned that generics are used for type safety and are invariant by nature.
 A usecase can be list of Integer i.e. List<Integer>.
-If you declare a list in java like List<Integer>, then java guarantees that it will detect and report you any attempt to insert any non-integer type into above list.
+If you declare a list like List<Integer>, then Java guarantees that it will detect and report you any attempt to insert any non-integer type into the above list.

 This is the first part of PECS i.e. PE (Producer extends).
-To more relate it to real life terms, let’s use an analogy of a basket of fruits (i.e. collection of fruits).
-When we pick a fruit from basket, then we want to be sure that we are taking out only fruit only and nothing else; so that we can write generic code like this:
+To relate it to real-life terms, let’s use an analogy of a basket of fruits (i.e. collection of fruits).
+When we pick fruit from the basket, then we want to be sure that we are taking out only fruit only and nothing else; so that we can write generic code like this:

-In above case, we need to declare the collection of fruits as List<? extends Fruit>. e.g.
+In the above case, we need to declare the collection of fruits as List<? extends Fruit>. e.g.

 class Fruit {